TZstats-Columbia/STAT-UN-1001-Fall-2026/course-development/syllabus.md

 There is no midterm exam.
 The biweekly quizzes are short, focused assessments intended to keep learning steady and to make the final less mysterious.

-Flipped activities are graded for completion, not correctness.
-Their main purpose is to help students prepare for class and practice engaging with statistical ideas before discussion.
+Flipped activities are graded for *completion*, not correctness.
+Their main purpose is to help students prepare for class and practice engaging with statistical ideas before discussion, and to help the instructor decide what to focus class discussions on.

 Quizzes and exams may draw from assigned readings, learning materials in flipped activities, class discussion, and project activities.